-The Society has specific lending criteria for the loans covered by the Commercial Lending Policy Statement, that include acceptable security, sector and borrower types and LTV limits.
+The Society has specific lending criteria for the loans covered by the Credit policy and Lending Criteria, which include acceptable security, sector and borrower types and LTV limits.

 iii) Vehicle Finance Lending

 The Society has a vehicle finance subsidiary, Borderway Finance Limited (BFL), which has its own Lending Policy Statement.
 BFL's approach is to make lending decisions which are sound, sustainable and take into account the customer's willingness and ability to repay the amount borrowed.
 Every application is considered for affordability and an income and expenditure assessment is completed for all unsecured loan applications.
 Decisions are made on an individual basis by experienced underwriting staff.